 Monitor long running service creation process

 Pre-condition: Client wants to monitor the service creation.
-A GET may be issued for the service to get the current status.
+A GET may be issued to the monitor for the service to get the current status.

-Alternatively, the client listens for the serviceCreationNotification event
+Alternatively, the client listens for the serviceCreationNotification, the monitorValueChangeNotification, and/or monitorStateChangeNotification events.

-PostCondition: Client is passively notified when the service creation/modification process has completed if it used serviceCreationNotification
+PostCondition: Client is passively notified when the service creation/modification process has completed if it used the event notification pattern

 Error: None identified